quinjet/mjolnir/README.md

 # Mjolnir
-An easy way to add multiple payment options on your website.
+An easy way to add multiple payment options on your website!